Process Overload

 Diego believes that by using Anti-maceration, a distinctive microbe-friendly environment is fostered, leading to the emergence of unique flavours during fermentation.
 So far, Diego has applied this method to the Castillo variety, producing what may be the finest Castillo we’ve ever encountered.
 Its profile boasted elegant white florals, juicy citrus, and complex tropical fruit nuances, presenting a wonderfully rich aroma intensity and refined tasting experience.

-Where it’s found: Exclusive to Finca Paraiso in Colombia and Hachi Project, both by Diego Bermudez
+Where it’s found: Originally from Finca Paraiso in Colombia and Hachi Project, both by Diego Bermudez.
+Also seen at Ratnagiri Estate in India.

-Rarity: Rare, limited to production from Diego Bermudez associated farms - Finca Paraiso in Colombia and Project Hachi in Panama in collaboration with Allan Hartmann.
+Rarity: Rare, and expensive to set up.
+Originally limited to production from Diego Bermudez associated farms - Finca Paraiso in Colombia and Project Hachi in Panama in collaboration with Allan Hartmann.

-Common varietal associations: caturra, gesha, margogype, pink bourbon
+Common varietal associations: caturra, cauvery, gesha, margogype, pink bourbon

 From Homegrounds post